dkanunik/api-js-test-lab-tasks/API/module1/task6.md

 ### Expected result
 ```
-As a Finance API user
+As a FinanceModel API user
-    I have to get values for response headers
+    I have to get HTTP response body
-        x-request-id
+        with [Symbol] property
+        with [range] property
+        with [tradingPeriods] property
+        with [currentTradingPeriod] property
+        with [error] property
 ```

 ---